-Grace, mercy, and peace are yours from God our Father and the Lord, Jesus Christ.
+Grace to you and peace from God our Father and the Lord Jesus Christ.
+Amen.

 I recently received an interesting daily devotion from Lutheran Hour Ministries.

 It’s about trust.
 Let me cite the Bible text – excerpts from Mark 12:42-44.

 “And a poor widow came and put in two small copper coins, which make a penny.

 And He (Jesus) called His disciples to Him and said to them ‘she out of her poverty

 has put in everything she had, all she had to live on’”

 Do you ever wonder what happened to the widow?
 Some would say Jesus made sure she had everything she wanted and that she lived happily ever after.
 It would only make sense that she did, right?

 How many times in the Bible do we hear of Jesus healing someone because of their faith?